Cruise ship with thousands aboard in limbo off the California coast as it awaits coronavirus results - KTVZ

 Cruise ship with thousands aboard in limbo off the California coast as it awaits coronavirus results

-A cruise ship in limbo off the California coast with thousands aboard will find out its fate Friday, when officials get results from dozens of coronavirus tests.
+A cruise ship in limbo off the California coast with thousands aboard will learn its fate Friday, when officials get results from dozens of coronavirus tests.

-Medical officials collected samples for testing from 45 people aboard after some showed symptoms, which were flown to a lab in Richmond, the cruise line said.
+Medical officials collected samples for testing from 45 people aboard after some showed symptoms.
+The samples were flown to a lab in Richmond, the cruise line said.

-The ship must remain at sea as it awaits test results, which are expected Friday, said Mary Ellen Carroll of the San Francisco Department of Emergency Management.
+The ship must remain at sea as it awaits test results, expected Friday, said Mary Ellen Carroll of the San Francisco Department of Emergency Management.

 There are more than 3,500 people aboard the Grand Princess — 2,422 guests and 1,111 crew members, Princess Cruises said.
 They represent 54 nationalities.